trupples/adi-documentation/docs/solutions/reference-designs/ad-r1m/ros2-architecture.rst

 Overview
 --------
-The EVAL-AD-AMR ROS2 architecture is an autonomous robot system based on the Arduino AGV platform, integrating CANOpen motor control, ADI Time-of-Flight (ToF) camera, IMU, and the ROS2 Navigation2 stack for 2D localization and navigation.
+The AD-R1M ROS2 architecture is an autonomous robot system based on the Arduino AGV platform, integrating CANOpen motor control, ADI Time-of-Flight (ToF) camera, IMU, and the ROS2 Navigation2 stack for 2D localization and navigation.

 System Architecture
 -------------------